-She came recommended from a mere acquaintance on Facebook, instead of someone I actually knew.
+She was recommended by a mere acquaintance on Facebook instead of someone I actually knew.

-Red Flag #3: In the interview, she said her main credential for the job was that she was an oldest child.
+Red Flag #3: In the interview, she said her primary credential for the job was that she was an oldest child.

 I assumed she would be good because she was the oldest of five children.
-She was not responsible in the ways I assumed she would be, though.
+However, she was not responsible in the ways I thought she would be.
 This so-called credential did not actually translate into good time management, childcare skills, or empathy with toddlers.

 Lesson Learned: birth order or having siblings does not guarantee that your babysitter or nanny will be a good childcare provider.

-Red Flag #4: My older toddler cried and clung to me every time she came over.
+Red Flag #4: My older toddler cried and clung to me whenever she came over.

 Not just once.
 Or in the beginning.
 Or if my kid was having a hard morning.
 Every.
 Time.
-This was actually the straw that broke the camels back for us.
-I could deal with some of the other shortcomings if my kids adored the babysitter, and her actual caregiving was stellar.
+This was the straw that broke the camel’s back for us.
+I could deal with some of the other shortcomings if my kids adored the babysitter and her actual caregiving was stellar.
 But it was not.